-Framework incorporating different project stages into the integrated BIM&BPA
+Incorporating different project stages into the integrated BIM&BPA

-Based on the design stage descriptions illustrated in Figures 1-3, bibliometric review, content analysis, as well as existing studies stressing LoD and project life cycle[2], a research framework targeting on the integrated BIM and BPA in the context of project stages was initiated and discussed in a qualitative approach.
+Based on the design stage descriptions illustrated in Figures 1-3, bibliometric review, content analysis, as well as existing studies stressing LoD and project life cycle[2], a follow-up discussion targeting on the integrated BIM and BPA in the context of project stages was initiated and discussed in a qualitative approach.
 The workflow was demonstrated, highlighting the input of building parameters and outputs within different LoDs.
-Ultimately, the framework of BIM integrated with BPA at different LoDs across the project life-cycle was proposed.

 The bibliometric analysis